Henry Hagg Lake near Forest Grove is fully stocked with rainbow trout ranging from 8 inches to 15 pounds.

 CLACKAMAS RIVER: winter steelhead

-Monday hydrological data shows flows at 2,110 cfs, a gauge reading in Estacada of 12.11 ft., and the water temperature just above freezing at 32.5°.
+Tuesday hydrological data shows flows at 9,600 cfs, a gauge reading in Estacada of 15.88 ft., and the water temperature steady near 42°.

 CLEAR LAKE: trout

-Clear Lake was last stocked for the season in late August and is open all year.
+Clear Lake is open to angling all year.
 Naturally reproducing brook trout are also available.
 The lake is accessed from Highway 126 approximately 70 miles east of Springfield.
 Cabins and row boats are available for rent from Clear Lake Resort.

 COAST FORK WILLAMETTE RIVER: trout